SubramaniarajaPS/Java-Essentials/src/main/java/docs/Comprehensive_Java_Notes.md

     - Interpreter: Reads bytecode line by line and converts it into machine instructions.
 It is quick to load and fast for execution.
     - JIT (Just-In-Time) Compiler: Improves performance by compiling bytecode into native machine code during runtime.
-    - Garbage Collector: An automatic memory management process that removes unused objects from the heap, freeing up memory.
+    - [Garbage Collector](https://developers.redhat.com/articles/2021/08/20/stages-and-levels-java-garbage-collection#memory_management_and_avoiding_memory_leaks): An automatic memory management process that removes unused objects from the heap, freeing up memory.
 This eliminates the need for manual memory deallocation by developers.
+        - There are three basic steps in garbage collection:
+            - Mark: The garbage collector scans the heap memory segment and marks all the live objects—that is, objects to which the application holds references.
+All the objects that have no references to them are eligible for removal.
+            - Sweep: The garbage collector recycles all the unreferenced objects from the heap.
+            - Compact: The sweep step tends to leave many empty regions in heap memory, causing memory fragmentation.
+Therefore, the compact phase helps arrange the objects into the contiguous blocks at the start of the heap.
+This in turn helps with the allocation of new objects in sequence.

 ### Basic Java Syntax and Program Structure